 Mythology & Religion

-- Egyptian Mythology has Apep (or Apophis), the monstrous serpent that tried to eat Ra every night and wasn't so much worshipped as worshipped against, straddling the line between God of Evil and Eldritch Abomination.
+- Apep (or Apophis) is the monstrous serpent that tried to eat Ra every night and wasn't so much worshipped as worshipped against, straddling the line between God of Evil and Eldritch Abomination.

 - The Demiurge of Gnosticism is a giant snake-lion-sun thing who created the physical world and all life in it.
 He is usually portrayed as prideful, destructive, myopic and dangerous.
 Interestingly, he is often depicted as thinking himself to be not only a good god but the only god period.